 How Belfast's Pride Parade has evolved

-Belfast's Pride Parade has grown since the inaugural Pride in 1991, but the city wasn't always as tolerant.
+BBC Rewind looks back at how it's grown since the inaugural festival in 1991, and how the city wasn't always as tolerant.

 -